virtualsecureplatform/TFHEpp/README.md

 Here is the slides (in japanese). https://nindanaoto.github.io/

+# Contribution
+Scheme Switching between TFHE and CLPX is contributed by Toshi Nagai, a former Master student graduated from the same lab.

 # Citation

 For the people who want to cite this library directly (may be in addition to [VSP paper](https://www.usenix.org/conference/usenixsecurity21/presentation/matsuoka)), I give a below example of bibtex citation.